machikolacey/milestone3/README.md

 ### Acknowledgements

-- I received inspiration for this project from several peer student's projects.
+- I received inspiration for this project from several peer student's projects to improve 'Testing' section.